Mukayyyy/del_aae/README.md

-This README file contains only old info about the original FragVAE.

-# Code for the paper "A Deep Generative Model for Fragment-Based Molecule Generation" (AISTATS 2020)
+# Code for the paper "Adversarial Deep Evolutionary Learning for Drug Design" (Revised CIBCB 2022)

-Link to the paper: [arXiv](https://arxiv.org/abs/2002.12826)

 ### Installation

+These instructions are based on a Linux based Operating System.
+Ubuntu was primarily used in the development of this project.
+Some runs were done on Windows toward the final stages, as such, there are commented duplicate code blocks to account for the different systems.

+Requirements
+The only requirement for this project is the latest Conda package manager.
+This can be downloaded from the Anaconda Python distribution [here](https://www.anaconda.com/distribution).

 Run:

 `source scripts/install.sh`

-This will take care of installing all required dependencies.
+This installation will create and activate a new conda venv named `del_aae`, as well as install all required dependencies in this venv.

+If you would like to install these dependencies on a pre-existing environment, please comment out the first two commands (the lines under the comments marked with a two `#`).
+That is, `conda create --name del_aae -y` becomes `#conda create --name del_aae -y` and `conda activate del_aae` becomes `#conda activate del_aae`

 If you have trouble during the installation, try running each line of the `scripts/install.sh` file separately (one by one) in your shell.

-The only required dependency is the latest Conda package manager, which you can download with the Anaconda Python distribution [here](https://www.anaconda.com/distribution/).

 After that, you are all set up.

-### Preprocessing

-First, you need to download the data and do some preprocessing.
-To do this, run:

-`python manage.py preprocess --dataset <DATASET_NAME>`

-where `<DATASET_NAME>` must be `ZINC` or `PCBA`.
-At the moment, we support only these two.

-Use `python manage.py preprocess --help` to see other useful options for preprocessing.

-This will download the necessary files in the `DATA` folder, and will preprocess them as described in the paper.

 ### Training

-After preprocessing, you can train the model running:
+You can train the model running:

-`python manage.py train --dataset <DATASET_NAME>`
+`python manage.py del --dataset <DATASET_NAME>`

 where `<DATASET_NAME>` is defined as described above.
+By default, samples are saved every first, half and final generation.
+If you wish to save every sample from every generation, add the `--save_pops` option.

 If you wish to train using a GPU, add the `--use_gpu` option.

-Check out `python manage.py train --help` to see all the other hyperparameters you can change.
+Check out `python manage.py del --help` to see all the other hyperparameters you can change.

 Training the model will create folder `RUNS` with the following structure: